tjlytle/OpenVBX-ClickToFlow/README.markdown

 # Click-To-Flow for OpenVBX
 -----------------------------
-Plugin for [OpenVBX][1] allows a flow to be initiated buy a form POST.
+Plugin for [OpenVBX][1] allows a flow to be initiated by a form POST.
 Currently requires modified OpenVBX source from my [OpenVBX fork][2], allowing plugins to be accessed by unauthenticated requests.